 A Chef’s Tour – Bangkok Backstreet Food Tasting Tour

-If you are looking for something a little different to do but need to eat at the same time, I would highly recommend going on a tour with A Chef’s Tour.
+If you want to experience the best street food in Bangkok and only have 2 days in Bangkok then a Chef’s Tour is a great idea.
 A Chef’s Tour is pretty much as it states, takes the Bangkok Backstreet Food Tour with Chef Nutth.
 It is a tour around the backstreets of Chinatown showing and tasting your way through the best places to eat.

 There are 16-17 stops in total and each one is amazing.
 The tour takes place from 4 pm – 8 pm and is a great way to know more about Bangkok, Thai people and the food.
 The tour takes you to the best places to eat in Bangkok, Chef Nutth was great as he stops at historical sights and answers any questions you have.
 I wouldn’t like to leave my 2 days in Bangkok without going on this tour, as it was the highlight of my last trip.